-The bill amends the Code of West Virginia to enhance the management of vehicle titles, particularly concerning liens and total loss vehicles.
-It requires financial institutions that record five or more liens in a calendar year to use the Division of Motor Vehicle's electronic lien and title system for all lien actions.
+The bill amends the West Virginia Code to enhance the management of vehicle titles and liens, particularly for totaled vehicles.
+It requires financial institutions that record five or more liens annually to use the Division of Motor Vehicle's electronic lien and title system for all lien actions.
 The legislation also reduces the waiting period for insurance companies to apply for a title certificate after paying a total loss claim for vehicles not retained by the owner.
-Additionally, it corrects agency designations and specifies the format for issuing title certificates, allowing electronic records to serve as valid evidence.
+Additionally, it corrects agency designations, specifies the format for issuing title certificates, and allows electronic records to serve as evidence.

 Committee Substitute: 17A-4A-1, 17A-4A-2, 17A-4A-2a